paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 ## § 2155.
 Administrative provisions
 **(a) Finality of decisions of Director** [Section 2011(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2011/c&num=0&edition=prelim) shall apply in the administration of chapter 84 of title 5 with respect to employees of the Agency.

-**(b) Exception** Notwithstanding subsection (a) of this section, [section 8461(e) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8461/e&num=0&edition=prelim) shall apply with respect to employees of the Agency who are not participants in the Central Intelligence Agency Retirement and Disability System and are not designated under [section 2152(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2152/a&num=0&edition=prelim).
+**(b) Exception** Notwithstanding subsection (a), [section 8461(e) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8461/e&num=0&edition=prelim) shall apply with respect to employees of the Agency who are not participants in the Central Intelligence Agency Retirement and Disability System and are not designated under [section 2152(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2152/a&num=0&edition=prelim).

 ### Statutory Notes